Nicola Ginzel

 and who had given me the right to do such an act?

-Apparently, Vienna is known for its building superintendents.
+Vienna is known for its building superintendents.
 It is part of its history and reminds me of Fiefs during the Middle Ages.
 Each super/couple has a certain status depending upon the building they inhabit.
-My run in with the police was easy compared to the repercussions of meeting this woman.
+My run-in with the police was easy compared to the repercussions of meeting this woman.
 I was almost certain that this was the end of the project for me.
 It was suggested that I introduce myself to the law firm representing all the owners of the building.
 I was to present the project and ask permission to continue.
 This was by far the hardest part, especially when I was asked if there was any relation to an owner bearing the name, ‘Ginzel.’
-I never considered my various legal tribulations as being a part of the project but they clearly were.
+I never considered my various legal tribulations as being a part of the project but they were.

-The ironies of recreating an American-funded building in Vienna, as a first-generation Viennese/German American, are rich.
+JG: The ironies of recreating an American-funded building in Vienna, as a first-generation Viennese/German American, are rich.
 Please comment on how this project functions as a bridge between the dual elements of your background.

-Using the Nail-Tree Talisman was a perfect catalyst for both narratives: a public one, that can be seen from various angles as I have mentioned, and a private one.
+NG: Using the Nail-Tree Talisman was a perfect catalyst for both narratives: a public one, that can be seen from various angles as I have mentioned, and a private one.

 Part of my own family’s narrative from the Viennese side entertained esoteric practices.
 My father (b.
 1921) grew up with a family psychic, and my grandfather would read my palms when I was little.
-It is not surprising as Vienna was a cultural melting pot with a strong Balkan influence, as well as an intellectual and radical hotbed at the turn of the 20th century.
+It is not surprising that Vienna was a cultural melting pot with a strong Balkan influence, as well as an intellectual and radical hotbed at the turn of the 20th century.
 Klimt, Schiele, Schoenberg, and Freud were all revolutionaries who shaped the modern world by scandalizing it.
-And those who were part of the aristocracy, as my family was, had the leisure to dabble in what was then considered Avant–Garde.
+And those who were part of the aristocracy, as my family was, had the leisure to dabble in what was then considered Avant-Garde.

 This esoteric face of Vienna has always fascinated me.
 My version of their influence is more Zen Buddhist or that of Natural Law which is spoken of in Native American Cultures.
 If I were to distill myself as a factor in all this, then I am the Nail-Tree Talisman.
 If I were to take that beyond my story, then the nail–tree is also a symbol of humanity and even the environment.
 It is static, caught, and only looked upon under glass by our self-made Anthropocene Age perpetuated by a voracious thirst for consumerism and status.